Accounting in 2012

 We predict that businesses who are looking to replace their systems will start looking downwards and not upwards.
 Instead of moving up to the next version of the same system or possibly even at the next level, they will look downwards.

-This gap is similar if your business is in the mid-range size of £5 to £30 million turnover.
+By the reports we clearly understand that this gap is similar if your business is in the mid-range size of £5 to £30 million turnover.
 A 30 user version of the Enterprise edition of QuickBooks will cost a mere £8,000 which compared to a Sage, Microsoft or SAP mid range application of £35,000 represents a handsome saving.
 Add to that the reduced support costs and annual fees it’s a very compelling position.

 A few years ago the big guns; SAP, Oracle, Peoplesoft and JD Edwards announced plans to enter the mid range market.
 The top ERP space was becoming too crowded and there was business to be had in the sector below.
 No one really predicted that smaller systems would appeal to business in the higher sector.